Keperveyem: Economy and Culture

 Inhabitants are reindeer herding, fishing, hunting, seasonal picking berries and mushrooms, as well as maintenance of the airfield infrastructure.
 The village is also the base of the municipal agricultural enterprise "Keperveem."

 The village has a Children's Art School, post office, recreation center, library, shop and operates a boarding school.
-In 1998, the school was reorganized into a single complex kindergarten-school through the merger of middle school and kindergarten "Brusnichka" and this is where a number children from remote villages and camps live and study during the academic year.
+In 1998, the school was reorganized into a single complex kindergarten-school through the merger of middle school and kindergarten "Brusnichka" and this is where a number of children from remote villages and camps live and study during the academic year.
 The school operates an art studio "Northern Lights", the national dance studio "Nutengrep" publishes the newspaper "Chic" and has created its own museum.
 School is the winner of the All-Russia competition of educational institutions, introducing innovative educational programs, in 2007 it was awarded a grant in the amount of 1 million rubles.

 A Young Reindeer Festival is held here every August on Native Peoples' Day.
 There is a folklore ensemble in the village called Nutengrep (Нутэнгрэп).